jhvanderschee/jekyllcodex/_without-plugin/instagram.md

 ### How it works

 This script loads instafeed.js and requires three variables: [userId](https://smashballoon.com/instagram-feed/find-instagram-user-id/), [clientId](https://www.instagram.com/developer/) and [accessToken](https://www.instagram.com/developer/authentication/).
-To obtain a clientId you need to register your website as an instagram application.
+To obtain a clientId you need to register your website as an Instagram application.
 This will give you a clientId.
 Next you need to follow a three step process to obtain the accessToken.

 ### Installation